 2006 – 2010

-Designed as a replacement for the Kubrick theme, K2 was the first theme framework for WordPress, and introduced several new concepts, including a settings page for themes (since adopted as a feature by WordPress), a dynamic archive system, making it much faster to search blog archives, as well as integrating the Humane Messages system, and a complete widget-field-builder (for sidebars, headers and footers), a concept since adopted by WordPress.
+Designed as a replacement for the Kubrick theme, K2 was create the theme framework category for WordPress, introducing several new concepts, including a settings page for themes (a feature since adopted as a core part of WordPress), a unique dynamic archive system, making it much faster to search blog archives, as well as an integrated Humane Messages system and a complete widget-field-builder (for sidebars, headers and footers), a concept also since adopted by WordPress.